JeremyAnsel/xwa_hooks/xwa_hook_hangars/zip/readme.txt

 *** Usage ***

-# hook_hangars.cfg:
+# config file:

-hook_hangars.cfg is a config file.
+Use the "hook_hangars.cfg" file or the "hook_hangars" section in "hooks.ini" to configure the hook.

 The SelectionMode option determines how a hangar is selected.
 The possible values are: